saad-shamsi/cli-nodejs-typescript-cli-template/README.md

 1. Click "Add secret" to save the secret.
 1. Go back.
 1. Click on the "New repository secret" button.
-1. For GitHub, set the secret name as GITHUB_TOKEN and paste the GitHub token as the secret value.
+1. For GitHub, set the secret name as GHP_TOKEN and paste the GitHub token as the secret value.
 1. Click "Add secret" to save the secret.

 ## Project Structure